 With high levels of vitamin K, vitamin C, and iron, as well as inflammation-reducing antioxidants, these grapes can help to improve hair health by protecting follicles, reducing hair loss, and boosting the luster of your locks.
 Grape juice has even been used in some cultures as a hair tonic and scalp salve that can speed the improvement process for your hair.

 There is a good amount of vitamin C found in these grapes, which means that they can help to boost the immune system.
 Vitamin C stimulates the production of white blood cells, the body’s first line of defense against infections and foreign pathogens.
 This is in addition to the resveratrol and other antioxidants that effectively reduce the load on the immune system.

 Studies have been done on resveratrol and its impact on brain health.
 In neurodegenerative diseases, this compound shows great promise in reducing oxidative stress and plaque deposition, helping to keep your mind and memory clear as you age.
 It is also known to improve your powers of concentration and knowledge retention.

-The fiber found in red grapes is also able to scrape excess cholesterol from the body, which can help to prevent heart disease and other cardiovascular issues.
-Furthermore, there is approximately 5% of your daily requirement for potassium in grapes; this mineral works as a vasodilator to reduce the strain and tension on the blood vessels and arteries.
-By lowering the blood pressure, red grapes can lower your risk of atherosclerosis, heart attacks, and strokes.
+The fiber found in red grapes can scrape excess cholesterol from the body, which can help to prevent heart disease and other cardiovascular issues.
+Furthermore, there is approximately 5 percent of your daily requirement for potassium in grapes; this mineral works as a vasodilator to reduce the strain and tension on the blood vessels and arteries.
+By lowering the blood pressure, grapes can lower your risk of atherosclerosis, heart attacks, and strokes.